-RESOLVED, that the Company's unitholders approve, on an advisory basis, the compensation of the named executive officers, as disclosed in the Company's Proxy Statement for the Annual Meeting of Limited Partners pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, the 2017 Summary Compensation Table and the other related tables and disclosure.
+RESOLVED, that the Company's unitholders approve, on an advisory basis, the compensation of the named executive officers, as disclosed in the Company's Proxy Statement for the Annual Meeting of Limited Partners pursuant to Item 402 of Regulation S-K of the Securities and Exchange Commission, including the compensation tables and accompanying narrative disclosures.

-The affirmative vote of a majority of the votes cast at the meeting, at which a quorum is present, either in person or by proxy, is required to approve the compensation of our named executive officers.
-If you hold your LP Units in your own name and indicate that you wish to abstain from voting on this matter, your abstention will be counted as present for purposes of determining the presence of a quorum.
+The affirmative vote of the holders of a majority of the voting power of the outstanding voting LP Units entitled to vote and present in person or by proxy is required to approve the compensation of our named executive officers.
+If you indicate that you wish to abstain from voting on this matter, your abstention will be counted as present for purposes of determining the presence of a quorum.
 If you hold your LP Units through a broker and you do not instruct the broker on how to vote on this proposal, as is discussed above, your broker will not have the authority to vote your uninstructed units on this proposal.
-Such abstentions and broker non-votes will have no effect on the outcome of this proposal.
+Abstentions will count as votes "against" and broker non-votes will have no effect on the outcome of this proposal.
 As an advisory vote, this proposal is non-binding.
-Although the vote is non-binding, the Board and the Compensation Committee value the opinions of our unitholders, and will consider the outcome of the vote when making future compensation decisions for our named executive officers.
+Although the vote is non-binding, the Board and the Compensation Committee value the opinions of our unitholders and will consider the outcome of the vote when making future compensation decisions for our named executive officers.